On a Hierarchy of Spectral Invariants for Graphs: Preliminaries

 \subsection{First two dimensions of combinatorial refinement}

 We now give formal descriptions of the isomorphism tests 1-WL and 2-WL already introduced in Section \ref{s:intro}.
 Note that 1-WL is an alternative name for CR.
 In what follows we will apply the 1-WL procedure to \emph{vertex-colored} graphs.
-Given a vertex-colored graph $G$, we consider a coloring $\chi$ of $V(G)^2$ defined by $\chi(x,y)=A(x,y)$, i.e., according to the adjacency relation, for $x\ne y$ and by setting $\chi(x,x)$ to be the color of a vertex $x$.
+Given a vertex-colored graph $G$, we consider a coloring $\chi$ of $V(G)^2$ defined by $\chi(x,y)=A(x,y)$, i.e., according to the adjacency relation, for $x\ne y$ and by setting $\chi(x,x)$ to be the color of the vertex $x$.
 On an input $G$, 1-WL iteratively computes the vertex colorings $\chi_r$ according to \refeq{chi}.
 After performing $n$ iterations, where $n$ is the number of vertices in $G$, 1-WL outputs $\wlk1(G)=\chir n(G)$ as defined by \refeq{chir}.
-The coloring $\chi_n$ of $V(G)$ is sometimes referred to as \emph{stable} because the color classes of $\chi_r$ stay the same for all $r\ge n$.
-Moreover, if $\chir n(G)=\chir n(H)$ for another graph $H$, then $\chir r(G)=\chir r(H)$ for all $r\ge n$.
+The coloring $\chi_n$ of $V(G)$ is sometimes referred to as \emph{stable} because the color classes of $\chi_r$ stay the same for all $r\ge n$ (note that the color partition can stabilize even earlier).
+A crucial observation is that if $\chir n(G)=\chir n(H)$ for another graph $H$, then $\chir r(G)=\chir r(H)$ for all $r\ge n$.
 Two graphs $G$ and $H$ are recognized as non-isomorphic if $\wlk1(G)\ne\wlk1(H)$.

 2-WL can be similarly formulated, except that it computes colorings of vertex pairs.
 If an input graph $G$ is uncolored, then 2-WL begins with an initial coloring $\chi_0$ of $V(G)^2$ defined by $\chi_0(x,y)=A(x,y)$ if $x\ne y$ and by $\chi_0(x,x)=2$ for every vertex $x$ of $G$.
 If $G$ is a vertex-colored graph, then $\chi_0(x,y)$ must include also the colors of $x$ and $y$.
 Furthermore,